List of amusement rides

 Amusement rides, sometimes called carnival rides, are mechanical devices or structures that move people to create fun and enjoyment.

 Rides are often perceived by many as being scary or more dangerous than they actually are.
 This could be due to the design, having acrophobia, or from hearing about accidents involving rides that are similar.
 For some, the adrenaline associated with riding amusement rides is part of the experience.

-They are expected at most annual events such as fairs, traveling carnivals, and circuses around the world.
+They are common at most annual events such as fairs, traveling carnivals, and circuses around the world.
 Sometimes music festivals and concerts also host amusement park rides.